LuaConsole/RRP2AutoPickUpDetector/README.md

 # INSTRUCTIONS

-how do you use this?
+### how do you use this?

-### Simply hold your cellphone. execute the script then drop it!
-Then press F9 or open the console window to see who is picking up the Cellphone
+Simply hold your cellphone. execute the script then drop it!
+Then press F9 or open the console window to see who is picking up the Cellphone!